particle-iot/docs/src/content/support/troubleshooting/mode-switching.md

 What's actually happening is that first we're calling **Particle.connect()**, which will connect the device to the Cloud.
 Once it's connected, then your code will run, and your **loop()** will alternate with **Particle.process()** so that we can process incoming messages in something that resembles a background process.
 (Side note: **Particle.process()** also runs during delays).

-Ok, that's all well and good, but what if I don't know whether my {{device}} will have an internet connection?
+OK, that's all well and good, but what if I don't know whether my {{device}} will have an internet connection?
 I still want my LED to blink.
 So now we've got:

 ### Semi-automatic mode